Home Our Impact Corporate Impact and Sustainability Healthy Society Community Cigna Foundation Reducing Barriers To Health Equity

 Our Approach

-The goal of the Cigna Group Health Equity Impact Fund is to support, convene, and collaborate with nonprofit organizations serving local community members.
-This Fund operates on a hyper-local level in select U.S. cities and has committed $3 million each year to support local nonprofits.
+The goal of The Cigna Group Foundation’s Health Equity Impact Fund is to support, convene, and collaborate with local nonprofit organizations serving their community members.
+This Fund operates on a hyper-local level in select U.S. cities—including Hartford, the capital city of the state where our company is headquartered—and has committed $3 million each year to support local nonprofits.

-For the second cohort, we are seeking to support nonprofits that are serving community members in Hartford, CT, and St. Louis, MO.
+For the second cohort, we awarded 4 grants serving community members in Hartford, Connecticut, and 10 grants to nonprofits supporting community members in St. Louis, Missouri.

 Hartford, Connecticut

-In the capital city of the state where our company is headquartered, we will continue to advance health equity and address disparities in our own backyard.
-Hartford struggles with high poverty rates and lower life expectancy compared to other Connecticut cities.
-Additionally, Hartford residents are disproportionately likely to forgo health care due to lack of access to reliable transportation, and lack of access to primary care and/or lack of trust in care.3,4
+We continue to advance health equity and address disparities in our own backyard.
+Hartford faces high poverty rates and lower life expectancy compared to other Connecticut cities.
+Additionally, Hartford residents are disproportionately likely to forgo health care due to lack of access to reliable transportation and primary care, as well as lack of trust in care.6,7

 Fund goals: